WebAssembly/threads/document/core/exec/instructions.rst

 ~~~~~~~~~~~~~~~~~~~~

 Numeric instructions are defined in terms of the generic :ref:`numeric operators <exec-numeric>`.
-The mapping of numeric instructions to their underlying operators is expressed by the following definition:
+The mapping of :ref:`numeric <syntax-instr-numeric>` and :ref:`atomic <syntax-instr-atomic-memory>` instructions to their underlying operators is expressed by the following definition:

 .. math::
    \begin{array}{lll@{\qquad}l}